lks50/Audio-Narrative/automation.md

+# Examples of Automation
+### From Lev Manovich's Five Principles of New Media
-Photoshop, vsco, Instagram photo editing
+Photoshop, vsco, Instagram photo editing\
-Noise Generation
+Noise Generation\
 Lightroom and Snapseed